jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

 This check can be set to `"always"`, `"never"`, or `"allow"` (to disable it).

 If it is `"always"` the check warns whenever whitespace is missing before the closing bracket of a JSX opening element or whenever a space is missing before the closing bracket closing element.
-If `"never"`, them it warns if a space is present before the closing bracket of either a JSX opening element or closing element.
+If `"never"`, then it warns if a space is present before the closing bracket of either a JSX opening element or closing element.
 This rule will never warn for self closing JSX elements.
 The default value of this check is `"never"`.

 The following patterns are considered warnings when configured `"always"`: